MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/commands/query-and-write/getMore.md

 ---
-  title: getMore command usage in Azure Cosmos DB for MongoDB vCore
+  title: GetMore command usage in Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The getMore command is used to retrieve extra batches of documents from an existing cursor.
   author: avijitgupta